MyskYko/AlgorithmSynthesis/README.md

 Type "./dotgen out.blif out.pdf".
 It generates dataflow pdf in "out.pdf".
 A result for matrix2 is attached.

-For more details, please ask me.
+For more details, see "readme.pdf" or please ask me.

 This program will appear in paper of ISQED 2019, live demo of ISCAS 2019, Ubooth of DATE2019.